Mortgage Industry Frequently Asked Questions

 Please note that the NMLSR federal registration process must be utilized if you are an employee of a bank, bank subsidiary or a credit union.
 As required under federal law, residential mortgage loan originators employed by banks, savings associations, credit unions, or Farm Credit System institutions must register with the registry, obtain a unique identifier from the registry, and maintain their registrations.
 Further information regarding the registry and the registration process is available at the registry's website: http://fedregistry.nationwidelicensingsystem.org/Pages/default.aspx.

-• What laws and regulations do I need to be familiar with in order to meet the licensing requirements and properly operate in Georgia as a mortgage licensee or registrant?
+• What laws and regulations do I need to be familiar with in order to meet the licensing requirements and properly operate in Georgia as a mortgage licensee?

 The following sections of the Official Code of Georgia Annotated (O.C.G.A.) and the Regulations of Department of Banking and Finance are used in the operation and regulation of residential mortgage businesses in Georgia.
 You should be familiar with these in the operation of your mortgage business.
 Please note that the Georgia Residential Mortgage Act (GRMA) is often referred to in licensing applications and other information as ARTICLE 13.